 Trail Type: Out and back

 Trailhead: Google Maps

-We couldn't wait for the start of backpacking season, so we planned a weekend of camping at SEKI.
+Since it was only May, and it was too early in the season for backpacking, we planned a weekend of camping at SEKI (Sequoia & Kings Canyon National Park).
 I have read lots of positive things about Mitchell Peak, and we decided a short dayhike up the peak was perfect for an early season hike.

 When we arrived Friday evening, we saw that Potwisha campground was full, so we headed up to Lodgepole Campground for $22 a night.
 We got to watch the sunset as we drove up the windy road up the side of the mountain, and of course we stopped for several viewpoints and markers.